#GRIPACTIVATED Whiteline Rear Swaybar and End Link Install

-Front wheel drive cars like our beloved Honda Civics have a tendency to be very understeer bias from the factory.
+Front wheel drive cars like our beloved Honda Civics have a tendency to be very understeer biased from the factory.

 Now what is understeer you ask?

+From the driver perspective it would break down like this; You enter the corner too fast, rotate the steering wheel in the direction you intend to make your turn and despite all your best efforts the car does not go in the direction of the turn but rather much wider or simply straight ahead.
 Understeer or “push” as you may hear it referred to in the racing world is a condition when the front tires lose traction before the rear tires.
-When approaching a turn if we lose traction in the front tires the car will take a much wider radius to attempt to make our turn or in some severe cases just go straight and not turn at all.
-So from the driver stand point it would break down like this.
-You would enter the corner perhaps too fast, rotate the steering wheel in the direction you intend to make your turn and despite all your best efforts the car does not go in the direction of the turn but rather much wider or simply straight ahead and not in the direction you want to go.
+When approaching a turn if we lose traction in the front tires the car will take a much wider radius to attempt to make the turn or in some severe cases just go straight and not turn at all.

-Having already taken our 2018 Honda SI out on track after only owning it less than 500 miles we only confirmed what we already knew.
-While a great car out of the box the Civic still wants to understeer and could most certainly use some help in this department.
+Having already taken our 2018 Honda SI out on track right after we got it we confirmed what we already suspected; while it’s a great car out of the box the Civic still wants to understeer and could most certainly use some help in this department.

-It was right after this track day that we reached out to our friends over at Whiteline Performance to see if they can help lend us a hand and see if we can activate some more grip under our ride.
+It was right after this first track day that we reached out to our friends over at Whiteline Performance to see if they could lend us a hand and activate some more grip for our ride.

-After some emails and a phone call to discuss our goals and what we wanted out of the car the guys over at Whiteline had just the solution we needed and sent us over there full Sway Bar vehicle kit for the 10th gen Civic.
+After some emails and a phone call to discuss our goals and what we wanted out of the car, the guys over at Whiteline had just the solution we needed.
+They sent us over their full Swaybar set for the 10th gen Civic.